orange-cloudfoundry/matomo-cf-service/src/main/doc/markdown/index.md

 There are mandatory parameters that should be provided at binding time:

-* siteName
-  This is the name of the [Matomo site](https://matomo.org/docs/manage-websites/) that will be intanciated at binding to track the Web site associated with the application that binds to.
+* `siteName`: This is the name of the [Matomo site](https://matomo.org/docs/manage-websites/) that will be intanciated at binding to track the Web site associated with the application that binds to.

-* trackedUrl
-  This is the URL of the Web site to be tracked.
+* `trackedUrl`: This is the URL of the Web site to be tracked.

-* adminEmail
-  As the binding creates an "admin" user for managing the new Matomo site, you need also to provide the email address for that admin.
+* `adminEmail`: As the binding creates an "admin" user for managing the new Matomo site, you need also to provide the email address for that admin.

 Example of a binding command showing the parameters to provide: